MananKDT/AI-plays-Snake-Game-built-on--Python_Pygame/README.md

 # Snake-Game-using-Python_Pygame
     Use python3 (3.5+)
-    and install pygame through : pip install pygame Futher Plans-
+    and install pygame through : pip install pygame

+First train the model.
+Uncomment the code in top and gameLoop.
+Comment self.move_from_keyboard()

+   Futher Plans-
-1. Using tflearn to train neural network so that our snake can play game by its own.
+1. Using tflearn to train neural network so that our snake can play game by its own(done).
 2. Adding new stages.
 3. Adding levels(difficulty).